General Notes

 The British also developed a stick bomb for 12-pdr. guns on Auxiliary Patrol with each gun receiving four rounds.
 Used a similar hydrostatic fuze as the other stick bombs with the same four settings.

-The photograph to the right is identified by the IWM as being the Fairlie Mortar, but it appears to be a completely different forward-firing weapon called a long-range DC thrower that was designed by HMS Vernon and built by Thornycroft that fired standard Mark VII depth charges.
+The adjacent photograph is identified by the IWM as being the Fairlie Mortar, but it appears to be a completely different forward-firing weapon called a long-range DC thrower that was designed by HMS Vernon and built by Thornycroft.
+This weapon fired a salvo of standard Mark VII depth charges.
 As can be seen in the photograph, reloading this weapon was a long and clumsy process requiring eight men and nine minutes to accomplish.
 The tubes were angled at 50 degrees and they could launch a DC about 330 yards (300 m) using a cordite charge of 16 oz (0.45 kg).

 The 5-barrel prototype was tested during 1941 aboard HMS Whitehall and a second 4-barrel prototype was tested aboard HMS Diana in early 1942 [Source note: This is taken from "Depth Charge" by Chris Henry, but in 1942 there was no HMS Diana afloat.
 It is not known what ship was actually used for these tests].
 It was found that neither the deck of the ships nor the DCs themselves could withstand a large enough charge to throw the DCs far enough ahead such that the firing ship did not run over them when they detonated.
 The depth charges were then fitted with tail fins, making them now some 4.5 feet (1.4 m) long and thus more difficult to handle.
 Three rounds were fired at 360 yards (330 m) but it was found that they had poor aerodynamic qualities and the charges themselves were damaged by the firing forces and water impact.